A Distributed Iterative Tikhonov Method for Networked Monotone Aggregative Hierarchical Stochastic Games: An Iteratively Regularized Distributed Algorithm

 \section{An Iteratively Regularized Distributed Algorithm}

 In this section, we design a Tikhonov-based iteratively regularized distributed proximal stochastic gradient algorithm with the intent of computing a Nash equilibrium of the aggregative game \eqref{Ngame_agg}.
 We then show that the sequence of iterates converges almost surely to the least-norm Nash equilibrium with suitably selected steplengths and regularization parameters.
-We further \us{derive} its convergence rate \us{and sample-complexity} through measuring the expected gap function at the time-averaged sequence.
+We further derive its convergence rate \us{and sample-complexity} through measuring the expected gap function at the time-averaged sequence. {In addition, we establish high probability guarantees on the gap function by leveraging Markov's inequality as well as a more refined argument reliant on Azuma's inequality, respectively.}